 Voluntary Surrender Of A Nursing License ~ Texas Board of Nursing (BON)

 Before you take the extreme measure of voluntarily surrendering your nursing license in Texas, please call (512) 829-5619 to talk to a nurses attorney about your options.
 The initial consultation is free.
+Note that the free consultation is ONLY for professional licensing matters.

 In accordance with the Nursing Practice Act (NPA), as a nurse, you are allowed to voluntarily surrender your nursing license at any time.